Real Facebook Ad Results: 270 Leads & 89 Appointments

 Can Facebook Ads Actually Generate Qualified Contractor Leads?

 Yes.
 We know because we tracked every dollar, every lead, and every appointment for one campaign.
-Here are the real, unfiltered numbers — not projections, not "potential results," not some hypothetical scenario.
+Here are the real, unfiltered numbers from a campaign managed with our Google Ads management approach — not projections, not "potential results," not some hypothetical scenario.
 These are actual results from a BaaDigi-managed Facebook ad campaign for a home service contractor.

 Campaign Results Snapshot